ooojustin/mixer.py/README.md

 ## Disclaimer

-As of August 2019, this project is still heavily under development.

-Although it's already on PyPi, breaking changes will likely occur frequently until the release of 1.0.0.
+As of the end of 2019 (shortly before the demise of Mixer), this project was still being developed.
+Several months later in 2020, the platform was shutdown, ending development as a result.
+The code still serves as a good example of an object-oriented Python API wrapper.